-6 Golden Rules To Successfully Using Second-hand Track
+6 Golden Rules To Successfully Use Second-hand Track

 The great thing about model railways, especially OO gauge in the UK, is that there’s so much cheap second-hand stuff available.

-A visit to any boot-fair or flea market will usually turn up some old track or rolling stock a fraction of the usual prices.
+A visit to any boot fair or flea market will usually turn up some old track or rolling stock at a fraction of the usual prices.

 But Caveat emptor as they say.